modern-mean/modern-mean-core/README.md

 Windows users can follow instructions found [here](http://www.websense.com/support/article/kbarticle/How-to-use-OpenSSL-and-Microsoft-Certification-Authority).
 After you've generated the key and certificate, place them in the *config/sslcerts* folder.

-Finally, execute gulp's prod task `gulp prod`
+Finally, execute gulp4's prod task `gulp prod`
 * enable/disable SSL mode in production environment change the `secure` option in `config/env/production.js`

-## Running your application with Gulp
+## Running your application with Gulp4

 After the install process, you can easily run your project with: